Real Estate and Personal Property Tax: What’s the Difference?

 Real Estate Tax vs. Personal Property Tax: What’s the Difference?

 Whether you will pay real estate tax, personal property tax, or both is a matter of your property’s mobility:

 Real estate tax (also called “real property tax”) applies to property that is immovable, such as your house, a building, or land.
 If you own a home, you pay this tax through your monthly mortgage payment or through direct payment to your tax assessor.

-Real estate and personal property taxes are based on the type of property you own and its assessed value.
+Real estate and personal property taxes are based on the type of property you own and usually its assessed value.

 Deducting Real Estate Taxes: Quick Facts